AndyMcElligott/old-weekend-sql-to-do-list/README.md

 Thank you to the brilliant minds over at Prime Digital Academy for their unwavering support.

 Support
-The backbone of the effort to create this app was inspired by the Trifid Cohort.
+The inspiring effort to create this app was inspired by the Trifid Cohort.